DiffPD: Differentiable Projective Dynamics: Differentiable Projective Dynamics

+from which we conclude the error at the $k$-th iteration is $\|\z^{k}-\z\|_2 = \|(\A^{-1}\Delta\A)^k(\z^0-\z)\|_2$.
+It follows that the iteration in Eqn. (\ref{eq:iteration}) is guaranteed to converge from any initial guess $\z^0$ if and only if $\rho(\A^{-1}\Delta\A)<1$, where $\rho(\cdot)$ indicates the spectral radius of a matrix.
+It is challenging to provide more theoretical results on $\rho(\A^{-1}\Delta\A)$ because it depends heavily on the specific form of $E_c$, which we leave as future work.
+In practice, we do not observe convergence issues with Eqn. (\ref{eq:iteration}) in any of our experiments, which seems to imply $\rho(\A^{-1}\Delta\A)<1$ is likely to be satisfied.

-\paragraph{Further acceleration with Quasi-Newton methods} Inspired by~\citet{liu2017quasi} which applies the quasi-Newton method to speed up forward PD simulation, we now show that a similar numerical optimization perspective can also be applied to speed up our proposed global-local solver in backpropagation.
-Recall that $\mathbf{A}_{\text{N}}$ is symmetric positive definite, solving $\mathbf{A}_{\text{N}}\mathbf{u}=\mathbf{b}$ equals minimizing the following quadratic objective:
+\paragraph{Further acceleration with Quasi-Newton methods} Inspired by~\citet{liu2017quasi} which apply the quasi-Newton method to speed up forward PD simulation, we now show that a similar numerical optimization perspective can also be applied to speed up our proposed local-global solver in backpropagation.
+Solving Eqn. (\ref{eq:adjoint}) equals finding the critical point of the following energy $s(\z)$:

-Let $a(\mathbf{u})$ be this quadratic objective.
-Applying the Newton's method to minimize $a(\mathbf{u})$ gives the following update rule:
+It is easy to verify that $\nabla s(\z)=\0$ is essentially Eqn. (\ref{eq:adjoint}).
+We stress that in backpropagation both $\nabla^2 g(\x)$ and $\frac{\partial L}{\partial \x}$ are known values computed at $\x$ solved from forward simulation.
+If we apply Newton's method to this critical-point problem, the update rule will be as follows (see Eqns. (\ref{eq:newton_update1}) and (\ref{eq:newton_update2}) in Sec.~\ref{sec:background}):